 The cloud platforms provide robust logging and alerting, covering nearly all services.
 Alerting should be configured to notify of exceptions that can quickly be remediated before an incident occurs.

-When new controls must be applied due company risk profile or regulatory standard changes, monitoring can identify any new exceptions created by policy adjustment.
+When new controls must be applied due to company risk profile or regulatory standard changes, monitoring can identify any new exceptions created by policy adjustment.

-Finally, for many organizations, continuous monitoring of controls provides the audit evidence needed for more accurate and lower effort audits.
+Finally, for many organizations, continuous monitoring of controls provides the audit evidence needed for more accurate and lower-effort audits.